Logo

 • Admin controls – SoWork provides detailed admin roles, SSO/SCIM and analytics; Gather offers role assignment but lacks publicly stated SSO/SCIM for Essential.

-Security & compliance – Both vendors claim data encryption; SoWork’s Enterprise includes SOC 2 compliance, while Gather’s security page is limited – verify during trial.
+• Security & compliance – Both vendors have data encryption; SoWork’s Enterprise includes SOC 2 compliance, while Gather’s security page is limited – verify during trial.

 11. Customer support / service